Cycling South Africa: the complete guide and itinerary (40k words!)

 When South Africans go camping, they usually pack up their “bakkies” (4×4) with enough goods to survive a zombie apocalypse.

-Barbecue is a MUST, it is called “braai” here, that will be the first Afrikaaners word you’ll learn and you might end up being nauseated by the amounts of meat you’ll be given… if there’s a guest then there’s a braai!
+Barbecue is a MUST, it is called “braai” here, that will be the first Afrikaaner word you’ll learn and you might end up being nauseated by the amount of meat you’ll be given… if there’s a guest then there’s a braai!

-I don’t know why but prices of campsites have increased unreasonably in South Africa in recent years.
-Many campsites have the weird policy of charging a fixed fee for camping space, disregarding the size of the tent, the presence of a motorized vehicle and even the number of persons.
+I don’t know why but the prices of campsites have increased unreasonably in South Africa in recent years.
+Many campsites have the weird policy of charging a fixed fee for camping space, disregarding the size of the tent, the presence of a motorized vehicle, and even the number of persons.

 A fee of 400 Rands can be convenient for a family of four with a big tent and a bakkie but certainly isn’t for lonely bicycle tourers or for a couple cycling around South Africa.
-It’s incredible that not rarely we found guesthouses to be cheaper than camping.
+It’s incredible that not rarely do we find guesthouses to be cheaper than camping.

 Water availability for cyclists in South Africa